bergesinstitute/graf-method/book-2-unit-2.md

 *La pizza de Nueva York es mejor que la pizza de L.A.* (New York pizza is better than L.A. pizza.)

-    Tan (...) como - As (..) as
+    Tan (...) como - As (...) as

 *Mi hermana está tan feliz como tu hermana.* (My sister is as happy as your sister.)

-> Note: Use with adjectives only: *alto, feliz, cansado, guapa,* etc.
+> Use it with adjectives only: *alto, feliz, cansado, guapa,* etc.

-    Tanto (...) como - As much as/as many as
+    Tanto (...) como - As much (...) as/as many (...) as

 When it relates to a verb, it's considered an adverb, so it doesn't change its number or gender.
 Also, in this case, there is nothing between *tanto* and *como:*

 *María trabaja tanto como Pedro.* (María works as much as Pedro.)